 Dangers of Xanax

-Xanax can be a helpful treatment for a person with anxiety.
+Xanax can be a helpful treatment option for a person with anxiety.
 However, it is very addictive.
-Although it is meant for short-term consumption, a tolerance can develop.
+Although it is meant for short-term treatment programs, a tolerance can develop.
 This may be the start of addiction, which is a time when an individual may use drastic measures to ensure his or her supply is maintained.
 Also, a person may utilize strange methods to ingest the drug.
 In certain cases, an individual may smoke the medication.
 Smoking Xanax can be extremely dangerous and lead to an overdose, especially when it is combined with other drugs.
 It is key to follow the directions of your doctor.
-If you find yourself tackling an addiction problem, professional assistance is available.
+If you or a loved one find yourself seeking addiction treatment, professional assistance is available.
 The experts at Recreate Life Counseling are ready to help.
 For more information, call us today.

 Understanding Cocaine